Let me start by offering you a warm welcome.

 Contact page: The church where we'll be married, although close, is in the countryside and do you think we could find it?
 The answers no, not for a while anyway so it's a good idea to integrate Google Map into your contact page so people can navigate there as well as the obvious address, phone number, hours of opening, and maybe a contact form, or at the very least an email address.

-Conclusion – Which Website Builder is Right For You?
+Conclusion & Summary - Which Platform is Right For You?

 Despite the title of the article, the truth is there's no such thing as the "best" church website builder.
 Only what's best for you.